-- Possess a good understanding of the preceptorship framework requirements and communicates these to the preceptee clearly and concisely. - · Act as a critical friend and advocate. - Complete training to prepare / update for the role. - Be a substantive team member with at least 12 months post-registration experience.
-They must be entirely familiar with the clinical area and the team. - Will be a role model demonstrating high standards of clinical and professional practice for the patient/client group. - The Preceptor will identify potential learning opportunities for the new staff member. - Provide initial and ongoing support to the Preceptee. - Integrate Trust standards, competencies, objectives and core values into practice and contribute to an environment which facilitates learning for the Preceptee. - Provide honest and objective feedback on those aspects of performance that are a cause for concern and assist the Preceptee to develop a plan of action to remedy these in collaboration with Ward Manager / Team Leaders / AHP lead
+• Possess a good understanding of the preceptorship framework requirements and communicates these to the preceptee clearly and concisely.

+• Act as a critical friend and advocate.

+• Complete training to prepare / update for the role.
+AHP Preceptors are advised to use the 14.
+AHP Preceptorship Preceptor Checklist within the AHP Preceptorship toolkit.

+• Be a substantive team member with at least 12 months post-registration experience.
+They must be entirely familiar with the clinical area and the team.

+• Will be a role model demonstrating high standards of clinical and professional practice for the patient/client group.

+• The Preceptor will identify potential learning opportunities for the new staff member, through the utilisation of any competency assessment framework developed by the clinical area.

+• Provide initial and ongoing support to the Preceptee.

+• Integrate Trust standards, competencies, objectives and core values into practice and contribute to an environment which facilitates learning for the Preceptee.

+• Provide honest and objective feedback on those aspects of performance that are a cause for concern and assist the Preceptee to develop a plan of action to remedy these in collaboration with Ward Manager / Team Leaders / AHP lead

+Ensure the preceptee has access to profession specific input either within or external to the organisation

+Engage with and support organisational and system level preceptorship evaluation and improvement projects, including opportunities for preceptees to guide, review and evaluate their preceptorship.

+Have an awareness of the HCPC Principles for Preceptorship and the NHS England AHP Preceptorship Standards and Framework

+Complete the Multi-Professional Preceptor e-Compendium training.
+Multiprofessional Preceptor e-Compendium As part of the above training:

+- Complete Preceptor Skills Checklist (provided as part of the training) for your own ongoing development, use this to identify current strengths as well as opportunities for development. - Complete the Organisational Checklist (provided as part of the training) - Contact Preceptorship Champions and/or Leads to support your understanding as required. - Scope out and identify relevant training, development and networking opportunities within your organisation, system and professional body which will allow you to update and develop in role.
+This may include additional skills-based training such as coaching, supervision and reflective skills. - Familiarise yourself with your organisations paperwork related to preceptorship such as policy, portfolio and meeting templates, role descriptors and protected time for preceptees and preceptors.

+Discuss and agree with your Line Manager your protected time for:

+- Meeting your preceptee - Preceptor role related training and development - Any other preceptorship related activity with your Line Manager.
+Discuss whether the above is outlined within your job description.

+Refer to your organisation's preceptorship policy and the AHP Preceptorship Standards and Framework for guidance around protected time.